Baltimore Youth Sports Collaborative

 In 2017, Project Play chose Baltimore for its first State of Play report.
 The report attracted a few national sports-based youth development (SBYD) programs to start offering their programs in Baltimore for youth in underserved communities.
 However, unlike some State of Play cities, no local organization formed to organize these youth sports nonprofits to work together.

-In late 2022, Ivan Leshinsky, Co-founder of the Southwest Sports and Fitness Alliance in Baltimore and Rob Smith, Founding Executive Director of the Youth Sports Collaborative Network, worked to bring Baltimore youth sports organizations together.
-It eventually became known as the Baltimore Youth Sports Collaborative which Rob and Ivan are managing.
+In late 2022, Ivan Leshinsky, Co-founder of the Southwest Sports and Fitness Alliance in Baltimore and Rob Smith, Founding Executive Director of the Youth Sports Collaborative Network, agreed to work together to bring Baltimore youth sports organizations together.
+It eventually became known as the Baltimore Youth Sports Collaborative (BYwhich Rob and Ivan have been co-managing.

 Currently, there are 17 youth sports organizations making up the Youth Sports Collaborative Network.
 Welcome more to join.
 These organizations fall into 3 categories: